top of page

 Did you know that in some European countries, a new mom can't leave the hospital without first being seen by a pelvic floor physical therapist?
 That is how important the health of your pelvic floor is for your wellbeing as a new mom.

-Read how our Postpartum Recovery Session can fill the gap, and bring you the attention you deserve after giving birth.
+Read how pelvic floor physical therapy can fill the gap in your Postpartum Recovery and bring you the attention you deserve after giving birth.

 Cake with "Oh Baby" written on top, alluding to the challenges of the postpartum period